Huy1711/AI-beat-maker/README.md

 unzip neural-audio-fingerprint.zip -d ./datasets/
 ```

-After unzip the dataset to `"./datasets"` folder, run the dataset preparation script
+After unzipping, the dataset should be available at `./datasets/neural-audio-fp-dataset` folder, then run the dataset preparation script

 ```bash
 python ./scripts/make_id2path_dict.py